Chernivtsi University: Universitatea Regele Carol I

-After the dissolution of Austria-Hungary in 1918, Bukovina became part of the Kingdom of Romania and the university was renamed Universitatea Regele Carol I din Cernăuţi.
+After the dissolution of Austria-Hungary in 1918, Bukovina became part of the Kingdom of Romania and the university was renamed Universitatea Regele Carol I din Cernăuți.
 From 1919 to 1940 the university was largely Romanized; the Ukrainian department was abolished, Ukrainian professors were dismissed and instruction was fully switched to Romanian.
 In 1933, of 3,247 students, there were 2,117 Romanians, 679 Jews, 199 Germans, 155 Ukrainians (decreasing from 239 out of 1671 students in 1920), 57 Poles, 26 Russians and 4 of other nationalities.
 Ion Nistor, a prominent Romanian historian and one of the most vocal proponents of Greater Romanian nationalism, was the university's rector for many years.

 Chernivtsi State University

 In 1940 due to Soviet occupation of northern Bukovina, the territory of Northern Bukovina became part of the Ukrainian Soviet Socialist Republics new Chernivtsi Oblast, and the primary language in the university became Ukrainian.
 At that time the original carved wooden ceiling of the Synod Hall was lost to fire and was replaced only in the 1950s.
 The roof has been gradually replaced using quality colour-glazed roof tiles manufactured according to the original patterns and imported from Austria.
 The change of function of the ensemble, initially being the Residence of Metropolitans and becoming a university did not unduly affect its authenticity.

 The university, renamed Chernivtsi State University, was significantly expanded and reorganized, with new buildings in other parts of Chernivtsi being allocated for use of university.
 In 1976–1977, the university had 10,000 students and about 500 teachers, 26 specialists and doctors of sciences, about 290 associate professors and candidates of sciences.
 Teaching of science was greatly increased and the theological department was dissolved and then reopened in 1996.
 In the Soviet period, the number of Romanian students at the university declined sharply.
 In 1991-92, the last year of Soviet rule, the number of Romanian students was only 4.44% (434 out of 9,769).
 Of the academic staff, the breakdown by nationality is: Ukrainians 465 (77.1%), Russians 102 (16.9%), Moldovans 9 (1.4%) and Romanians 7 (1.1%), Belarusians 6 (0.9%).